onodu/NumberConverter/README.md

 The program depends on Boost for MPIs and Qt for interface.

-## Pseudocode:
+## Pseudocode
-### Core procedure:
+### Core procedure
 Input:
 - inputNumber - string, representing a number in system base1. inputNumber can contain one point, delimiting integer and fraction parts;
-- base1 - number, denoting system of input number;
+- base1 - integer number, denoting system of input number;
-- base2 - number, denoting system of output number;
+- base2 - integer number, denoting system of output number;
 - digitsAfterPoint - number, limiting length of faction part in output number.

 Output: